AbdilahiMJama/StringUtility/README.md

 # StringUtility
-Created a string utility class to help understand how some functions work
+Created a string utility class to help understand how some utility functions can be created for strings.
+These functions already exist.